 I believe wholeheartedly that you fail the government, law enforcement in general, your internal victims of sexual assault/harassment and the American public by handling citizens as you have handled me.
 While I call truce on the bigger fight, I am dedicating the rest of my life to change.
 As you have noted, I am a tenacious individual.
 So I will see you at the rodeo…the horse has not bucked me yet.
 But here forward, it is about being concise, vocal, productive and effective toward change that needed to happen at least 30 or 40 years ago.

 To get started, you need to acknowledge gaps in your hiring and retention processes.
 Special agents should go through a deeper vetting process, including:

-- Rigorous localized and regionalized searches for past offenses and uncharged (“hidden”) police reports – as this offender, your agent possessed three offenses prior to hiring
+- Rigorous localized and regionalized searches for past offenses and uncharged (“hidden”) police reports – as this offender, your agent possessed three offenses and a multitude of law enforcement duty “infractions” prior to hiring

 - Polygraph testing consisting of highly targeted questioning – as a talent for tactical manipulation with purpose is one thing, but compulsive dishonesty is another

 - Psychiatric examination consisting of multiple “visits” over a span of time – as this offender is perceived to possibly possess rampant psychiatric issues, including anger management problems, lack of impulse control, obsessive compulsive disorder, sociopathy or narcissism, and mood disorders, at the very minimum